 Another 57 words (4 lines of text) are included under the topic Early Bareley Notables in all our PDF Extended History products and printed products wherever possible.

-, but this topic is not covered in this excerpt.Another 82 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-, the possibilities of the New World attracted many English people.
+Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
+Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Bareley, or a variant listed above: